Lists in the Names Index

 This handwritten document relays the names of child survivors living in a JDC-supported children’s home in Warsaw whom JDC helped move to France pending permanent resettlement elsewhere.
 In the postwar years, JDC supported 32 children’s homes in France which maintained several thousand children.
 Information on this list includes names, birthplace and birth date.

-After World War II, JDC’s Emigration Service, with offices throughout Europe, provided assisted thousands of Jews to emigrate to North and South America, Palestine/Israel, and Australia, or to resettle elsewhere within Europe.
+After World War II, JDC’s Emigration Service, with offices throughout Europe, assisted thousands of Jews to emigrate to North and South America, Palestine/Israel, Australia, and South Africa or to resettle elsewhere within Europe.
 These lists are regularly issued memoranda of the Emigration Service, detailing information on those who had departed Europe, including the originating JDC office, name, destination, and ship name where relevant.

 - Departures from France, 1947 (PDF 19 MB)